OFS/oneapi-asp/common/scripts/README.txt

   the oneAPI-ASP hardware/<variant>/build/ folder and updates a variety of Quartus setting files.

-- build-default-aocx.sh
+- build-default-binaries.sh
   This script requires build-bsp.sh to have completed successfully to generate oneAPI-ASP.
-It uses the oneAPI-ASP to compile the boardtest kernel that is used as the default aocx file for the 'aocl initialize' command.
+It uses the oneAPI-ASP to compile a simple adder kernel that is used as the default binary file for the 'aocl initialize' command.

 - create-tarball.sh
   This script packages the files needed for oneAPI-ASP, including the default aocx,